Stellat'en Fisheries Program

-- Number of visitors at the fish fence was recorded on a per shift basis (DFO, school groups, community members.
+- The number of visitors at the fish fence was recorded on a per shift basis (DFO, school groups, community members.)

 - Notes on fish fence maintenance (cleaning, sandbagging or a record of any breaches).

-- Record of any tagged sockeye observed moving through fence.
+- Record of any tagged sockeye observed moving through the fence.